 If you can schedule a meeting with the administrator, make sure to find out what their current procedures are for getting rid of junk is.
 Find out if it costs them any money to get rid of their junk and make sure you seem more interested in helping them out than you do in collecting junk from them.
 If you can show them the value that you can bring to their business, they will be far more likely to want to do business with you.

 4.)
 Shooting Ranges

 There are tons of used steel or brass shells to be collected here.
-You’ll find a variety of shapes, sizes, and colors to add visual interest to any welding project.
+You’ll find a variety of shapes, sizes, and colors you can braze, solder or tack on to any welding project to add visual interest.

 Make sure that you contact your local shooting ranges (public or private) as early as possible before heading over there.
 Ask them if they want/need someone to haul off all their discharged shells for free and contact as many shooting ranges close by as possible.